John (bishop of Zagreb): Bishop of Zagreb

 Prior to his election as bishop, John functioned as provost of cathedral chapter of Zagreb.
 Sometime after November 1287, when his predecessor Anthony died, John was elected Bishop of Zagreb.
 He is first mentioned in this capacity in 1288.
 According to Antun Nekić, it is plausible he was candidate of the local clergy during the election.
 The historian considers his candidacy, because of their frequent cooperation in the upcoming years, was supported by the powerful Babonić family, who began to extend their influence to the territory of Lower Slavonia in those years, and even took control over the Cistercian monastery of Topusko.
 Otherwise it is also possible that John's election was conducted by the chapter independently of all spheres of national or regional powers.
 In this case, John's open collaboration with the Babonići may have been a consequence of his realization of his weekly situation and the need for local elites to protect his diocese and its possessions effectively.

 Earlier historiography, for instance the works of Baltazar Adam Krčelić, incorrectly claimed that John, being as partisan of the Capetian House of Anjou (claimants to the Hungarian–Croatian throne), was constantly embroiled in conflict with the cathedral chapter, which supported King Andrew III of Hungary.
 However, this assumption is not confirmed by contemporary sources.
 Referring to the 14th-century John, the Archdeacon of Gorica as his source, Krčelić claimed that Bishop John usurped and confiscated church benefices from the chapter.
 However, the chronicler makes no such mention, he simply notes that during the time of John there were many losses to the church and to the chapter itself.
+John was among those prelates, who participated in Andrew's campaign against the Duchy of Austria in the summer of 1291.
+He was present, when the Hungarian and Austrian delegations concluded a truce at Pressburg in late August 1291.